Aruna-Hewapathirane/vim/README.md

-# Getting started with vim
+# Getting started with Vim

 ## 1. Opening and Exiting Vim